 In the aerospace industry, materials such as alumina, boron carbide, silicon carbide, and ceramic matrix composites are used to manufacture armors, which protect fixed- and rotary-wing aircraft.
 Ceramic armors have been used in land vehicles as well where weight is critical.
 For the lightest weight performance, a high-quality ceramic is needed.

 SINTX has entered the ceramic armor market through the purchase of B4C, LLC and a technology partnership with Precision Ceramics USA.
-SINTX will develop and manufacture high-performance ceramics for personnel, aircraft, and vehicle armor including:
+SINTX will develop and manufacture high-performance ceramic armor plates for personnel, aircraft, and armored vehicles including:

 - A 100% Boron Carbide material for ultimate lightweight performance in ballistic applications.